guilhermesiani/github-developer-rate/README.md

 Steps on execute

 1) Put your github user
-2) Put your github password
+2) Put your github oauth2 token

 Output should be something like: